Civil Rights

 January 13, 2025

-Vivian Geraghty vs. Jackson Local School District Board Of Education et al Case Background On December 12, 2022, Plaintiff Vivian Geraghty filed a civil rights lawsuit in the United States District Court, Northern District of Ohio, Eastern Division (Case number: 5:22cv2237).
+On December 12, 2022, Plaintiff Vivian Geraghty filed a civil rights lawsuit in the United States District Court, Northern District of Ohio, Eastern Division (Case number: 5:22cv2237).
 Judge Pamela A. Barker presided over this case, which centers around religious freedom and the use of preferred pronouns.
 Geraghty alleges that the Jackson Local School District violated her constitutional rights by compelling her to use students' preferred pronouns, contrary to her religious beliefs.
-Cause Vivian Geraghty, an experienced English teacher at Jackson Memorial Middle School in Canton, Ohio, faced a career-defining conflict in August 2022.
-The Jac
+Vivian Geraghty, an experienced English teacher at Jackson Memorial Middle School in Canton, Ohio, faced a career-defining conflict in August 2022.
+The Jackson Local School District implemented a policy mandating teachers to participate in the “social transition” of students by addressing them using names and pronouns consistent with their gender identity instead of their bio

-Johnny Moreno vs. Vanessa Doe et al Case Background On August 21, 2023, Plaintiff Johnny Moreno filed a Civil Rights violation lawsuit in the United States District Court, California Central, Western Division- Los Angeles(Case number: 2:23cv7084).
-This case was assigned to Judge Stephen V. Wilson and referred to Magistrate Judge Margo A. Rocconi Cause On August 18, 2022, Johnny Moreno, a 39-year-old resident of Los Angeles County, was taken into custody at the Los Angeles Sheriff's Department station at 150 N. Hudson Ave.
-Despite informing deputies about his spinal cord injury (L1 fracture) and his need for a wheelchair under the Americans with Disabilities Act (ADA), Moreno was told by Doe Defendants that no wheelchair was avail
+On August 21, 2023, Plaintiff Johnny Moreno filed a Civil Rights violation lawsuit in the United States District Court, California Central, Western Division- Los Angeles(Case number: 2:23cv7084).
+This case was assigned to Judge Stephen V. Wilson and referred to Magistrate Judge Margo A. Rocconi On August 18, 2022, Johnny Moreno, a 39-year-old resident of Los Angeles County, was taken into custody at the Los Angeles Sheriff's Department station at 150 N. Hudson Ave.
+Despite informing deputies about his spinal cord injury (L1 fracture) and his need for a wheelchair under the Americans with Disabilities Act (ADA), Moreno was told by Doe Defendants that no wheelchair was available.
+Instead, Deputy Vanessa Doe transported him in an office chair.
+She disregarded his warnings about safety risks and potential ADA and OSHA violations.
+During the booking process

 Kirstin Lobato Wins $34 Million in Wrongful Conviction Lawsuit